 4. Pet Scooper

 Moving soon or think you will be moving someday?
 Nothing makes for a better packaging device than grocery bags.
 They are light, fluffy, and make for a great cushion.
 Plus, if you save up a ton over time, you will have enough to pack all your valuables in for your next move.
-You can also use plastic bags for shipping fragile stuff through the U.S.P.S.
+You can also use plastic bags for shipping fragile stuff through the USPS.
 I especially like them for packing versus paper because you don’t get ink on your fingers or your items!
 We also like to pack hubby’s lunch in them when he needs to grab it and go.

 6. Free Stuffing

 Have a project that you are working on?
 Maybe a little dog bed or something else that needs some stuffing?
 Polyester stuffing can get expensive, especially if you have a large project.
-If plastic stuffing will work for your project it cane be a great, money-saving alternative!
+If plastic stuffing will work for your project it can be a great, money-saving alternative!

 7. Quickie Wet Bag

-If you are using cloth diapers or pads and are at the store but forgot a wet bag, what do you do?
-Always carry a plastic ba in your purse, you never know when you might need it!
+If you are using cloth diapers or cloth pads and are at the store but forgot a wet bag, what do you do?
+Always carry a plastic bag in your purse, you never know when you might need it!
 I also like to have one in my purse for days when we are in the car for a long time and will need a handy trash bag to clean up when we stop somewhere with a trash can.

 8. Help Protect Your Plants

 If the weather calls for a light frost and you have plants outside that need to be protected, a simple layer using a plastic bag can be just what they need.
 Just remember to have a way to stake the bag down over the plant if it’s going to be windy.
+We’ve done this many times!

 9. Keep the Frost Away